jeanfrancoisgratton/vmman3/README.md

 # vmman3
-A Go-based libvirtd client, using the Cobra CLI manager.
+A Go-based libvirtd client, using Cobra to manage CLI params.

 From this tool you can:
 - create/delete VMs